rails/webpacker/docs/troubleshooting.md

 ## Can't find hello_react.js in manifest.json

-* If you get this error `Can't find hello_react.js in manifest.json` when loading a view in the browser it's because Webpack is still compiling packs.
+* If you get this error `Can't find hello_react.js in manifest.json` when loading a view in the browser it's because webpack is still compiling packs.
 Webpacker uses a `manifest.json` file to keep track of packs in all environments, however since this file is generated after packs are compiled by webpack.
 So, if you load a view in browser whilst webpack is compiling you will get this error.